gobo-eiffel/gobo/tool/gecop/validation/syntax/s7sc/test_assertions_4/Readme.md

 ### Description

 In this test, feature `f` has two preconditions separated by two semicolons.
-This is not valid according to the specification of the construct `Assertion_clause_list` (see syntax rule `SAAS`) and to the *Semicolon Optionality rule* `S7SC`.
+This is valid according to the *Semicolon Optionality rule* `S7SC`.

+### Notes

+* ISE Eiffel (as of 24.05.10.7822 and after) erroneously reports a syntax error.